 World Connect Rwanda

-Supporting locally-led development in Rwanda by co-investing in the ideas and priorities of Rwandan communities.
+Supporting locally-led development in Rwanda by investing in the solutions of Rwandan communities to address their most pressing challenges.

 World Connect